Femtech Startup Funding 2025-2026

 This market map, featured in our femtech market deck, highlights top companies and startups in the femtech market

-Each row shows the company, what it does, its category, the deal date, the funding stage, the round size, the region, the main investors when available in the dataset, and the announcement source.
-For a wider view of how femtech fits inside women’s health innovation, we cover it in our Femtech market report.
+Each row shows the company, what it does, its category, the deal date, the funding stage, the round size, the region, the main investors, and the announcement source.
+For a wider view of the opportunity, we cover it in our Femtech market report.

 | Company | What they do | Category | Date | Stage | Deal size | Region | Main investors | Source |